 Full sun does not equate to “hot” weather however.
-If the tomato could design it’s perfect climate it would be a place where the average temperature was around 75 degrees F and the leaves and plant were exposed to sunlight 8 hours a day.
+If the tomato could design it’s perfect growing conditions it would be a place where the average temperature was around 75 degrees F and the leaves and plant were exposed to sunlight 8 hours a day.

 Sunscald is a problem with too much sun

 Intense, direct sunlight for extended periods during very hot weather can be a problem for tomatoes, especially on ripening or green tomatoes.

 Sunscald first appears as light patches on green or ripening fruit.
 As the patches grow they often blister and become grayish-white.
 Eventually they can develop black mold.
 You can still eat tomatoes with sunscald as long as the black mold hasn’t set in.
 Just slice off the light patches.

 If your location has the potential for sun-scald there are some preventative steps you can take: